marcottelab/MSblender/README.md

 # MSblender
+MSblender: a probabilistic approach for integrating peptide identifications from multiple database search engines

+See http://www.marcottelab.org/index.php/MSblender for more (somewhat outdated) information.
+ Citation

+    T. Kwon*, H. Choi*, C. Vogel, A.I.
+Nesvizhskii, and E.M.
+Marcotte, MSblender: a probabilistic approach for integrating peptide identifications from multiple database search engines.
+J. Proteome Research, 10(7): 2949–2958 (2011) Link

+## About

-   Modified from JRH MS1-Quant-Pipeline but minus any MS1 quantification
+   This version is modified from JRH MS1-Quant-Pipeline but minus any MS1 quantification

+   This repo contains:

+    -  msblender MS2 analysis

+    -  helper scripts

-   This repo contains msblender MS2 analysis, helper scripts, and parameters used MS intepretation programs
+    -  accessory files and parameters used MS intepretation programs

-   Available spectrum lookup programs XTandem, Comet, OMSSA, MS-GF+
+   Available search engines:

+    - X!Tandem

+    - Comet

+    - MS-GF+

-   All external from SearchGUI except Xtandem
+   All programs are external from SearchGUI except X!tandem

 ### To do

    - Myrimatch currently not working b/c of library issue

    - Separate Xtandem from this repo

+   - Add on MS1 quantification

+# How to run

-# Instructions for running in marcottelab/run_msblender
+   Instructions for running are in https://github.com/marcottelab/run_msblender

+   contains:

+    - sample directory structure

-  run_msblender contains sample directory structure, instructions for how to run, and an example analysis
+    - instructions for how to run

+    - an example analysis

 #Compile msblender

 Navigate to src/ and execute './compile'